Getting Started

 We also recommend running the FINN compiler on a system with sufficiently strong hardware:

 • RAM.
 Depending on your target FPGA platform, your system must have sufficient RAM to be able to run Vivado/Vitis synthesis for that part.
 See this page for more information.
 For targeting Zynq and Zynq UltraScale+ parts, at least 8 GB is recommended.
 Larger parts may require up to 16 GB.
-For targeting Alveo parts with Vitis, at least 64 GB RAM is recommended.
+For targeting Alveo parts with Vitis or Slash, at least 64 GB RAM is recommended.

 • CPU.
 FINN can parallelize HLS synthesis and several other operations for different layers, so using a multi-core CPU is recommended.
 However, this should be balanced against the memory usage as a high degree of parallelization will require more memory.
 See the NUM_DEFAULT_WORKERS environment variable below for more on how to control the degree of parallelization.